MT-96/mt-96.github.io/README.md

-A repository that hosts my .debs for public use.
-Any feedback is appreciated.
-Enjoy!
+A repository that hosts some of my projects.
+Some are experimental/outdated.
+Use at your own risk. ⚠️ https://mt-96.github.io/repo/

-https://mt-96.github.io/repo/